-Once key foraging areas are identified around the maternity caves (Action 2.7), discuss the importance of these specific areas with the land managers / landowners and ensure these areas are not cleared or deleteriously modified, using incentives if required.
-For other areas within the foraging range of maternity or key non-breeding sites, highlight their importance for this subspecies with the aim of ensuring all native vegetation is retained in good condition, using state-based planning mechanisms.
+Once key foraging areas are identified around the maternity caves (Action 2.8), discuss the importance of these specific areas with the land managers / landowners and strive to ensure that these areas are not cleared or deleteriously modified, using incentives if required.
+For other areas within the foraging range of maternity or key non-breeding sites, highlight their importance for this subspecies with the aim of ensuring that native vegetation is retained in good condition, using state-based planning mechanisms.
+Development of specific overlays is an option for strengthening support for and achievement of this action.

-Implementation partners: DEWNR, DELWP, FSA, PV, local councils, CMAs, NRMs
+Implementation partners: DEW, DELWP, FSA, PV, local councils, CMAs, NRMs